sungtaek/android-phonenote/README.md

 # android-phonenote
-Android app that toast memo stored in the phone number
+Android app that popup toast stored in the phone number